 if the base points $\mathcal{V}$ span the space of the nuisance parameters, i.e., the $N_\bn\times N_{\Delta}$-dimensional matrix of the base-point coordinates $\{\nu_A\}_{\bn\in\mathcal{V}}$ has at least rank $N_\Delta$.
 This implies, in particular, that we need at least as many base points and synthetic training data sets as there are independent coefficient functions.

-Each term in the sum in Eq.~\ref{eq:softmax-loss} contains two expectations; we emphasize that the first expectation in every term corresponds to the SM.
-The coefficient functions $\hat\Delta_A(\bx)$ can be implemented as neural networks or any other trainable multi-variate regressor.
-Because, in most cases, the factorization of systematic effects is an accurate simplification, the number of coefficient functions that must be learned simultaneously is relatively small.
-For the example of a single nuisance, linear or quadratic accuracy in the Eq.~\ref{eq:S-estimate} is achieved by one or two coefficient functions, respectively, and sufficient in most cases.
-Higher-order terms can be included as necessary.
+Each term in the sum in Eq.~\ref{eq:softmax-loss} contains two expectations; note that the first expectation in each term corresponds to the SM.
+The coefficient functions $\hat\Delta_A(\bx)$ can be implemented as neural networks or any other trainable regressor.
+In most cases, the factorization of systematic effects is a reliable simplification, so the number of coefficient functions that need to be learned simultaneously remains small.
+For a single nuisance, one or two coefficient functions are enough to achieve linear or quadratic accuracy in Eq.~\ref{eq:S-estimate}, which is usually sufficient.
+Higher-order terms can be added as needed.